Ayyampettai, Thanjavur: Transport

-Bus Stand
+Bus stands

+Anna Silai Bus stop is the starting point of this town while you travel from Thanjavur - Kumbakonam. service provided by town bus and Mini bus.

-Ayyampettai Bus stand is located near by the Government Higher secondary school Ayyampettai.
+Ayyampettai Bus stop is the Primary Bus stop located near by the Government Higher secondary school Ayyampettai.
 Ayyampettai is well connected with roads between the Highway of Thanjavur - Kumbakonam.
 All sorts of Buses provide service here.

+Mathagadi Bus Stop is located middle of this town near ayyampettai to Ganapathi agrahaaram road starting point.
+Here only Town buses and Mini buses services.